-update: new gear for flash photography workshop
+update: New gear for flash photography workshops

 The material covered, and the gear used in the on-location flash photography workshops, are constantly being fine-tuned and adapted with each workshop.
 With the first workshops (around 2006) centered around bounce flash photography.
 Over time the workshops expanded from that fairly simple premise, into what is a more comprehensive on-location lighting course.

 The past two years there has been a surge in the various brands and types of flash.
 For example, Canon used to be just the 580 speedlights and wireless system.
 There’s now the 600EX speedlights with built-in radio transmitters as well.
 Phottix and Yongnou have become strong contenders in the field of flash photography with their speedlights and wireless systems.

 When the workshops were presented across the country and in New York, there was a restriction – I had to travel light, and had to pare down on the gear I could bring.
 This meant that for the off-camera flash portion of the workshop, I could most easily help the Nikon and Canon shooters, and use their respective wireless control via RadioPoppers.

 Now that the workshops are presented at my studio in New Jersey, and with a smaller class, I could make the big step and see if I could accommodate everyone at every workshop, regardless of system.
 With two models, it does mean doubling up on speedlights and systems.
 So I had a look around for soft boxes that would allow two speedlights … and still allow access to the speedlight controls from outside.